Tired of shouting? Five easy steps to positive discipline

 Let’s face it, sometimes our children’s behaviour can send our blood pressure through the roof in a matter of seconds.
 Anyone who is a parent knows that our job can be exhausting, infuriating and just down right HARD.
 With no parenting manual accompanying the arrival of our new born baby, we really just do the best we can with what we know.

 Think about the attributes, social skills and the self-control that you want your child to have when they face their future challenges and eventually leave home (scary, right!).
-Controlling, bribing, threatening, manipulating, shaming, time-outs, and harsh punishments may work short-term, but think about it - what are we actually teaching our children using this style of parenting?
+Controlling, bribing, threatening, manipulating, shaming, time-outs, and harsh punishments may work in the short-term, but think about it - what are we actually teaching our children using this style of parenting?
 To comply?
 To be fearful?
 To feel ashamed of themselves?
 To manipulate and bribe others to get what you want?

 Finding the balance between being too punitive/harsh (brick wall parenting) and too permissive/indulgent (jelly fish parenting) is a tricky task, right?
 Incorporating a positive discipline model of parenting finds the middle ground.